 This policy covers the school's approach to Relationships Education for Primary age pupils.
-It was produced in consultation with the PSHEe co-ordinator, parents and governing body.
+It was produced in consultation with the PSHEe co-ordinator, William Koops, parents and governing body.
 The focus on teaching Relationships Education is to build an understanding of what makes a healthy relationship with particular reference to friendships, family relationships and relationships with other children and adults.
 Relationships Education in the primary years is fundamental for ensuring that children are able to build positive relationships but also to be able to identify the qualities of less positive relationships and how to deal with them.
+This is a fundamental aspect of all Wellbeing lessons and indeed the schools way of life.

 We ensure Relationships Education is inclusive and meets the needs of all our pupils, including those with special educational needs and disabilities (SEND) by providing teaching that is differentiated and accessible for all learners.
 Opportunities for overlearning and repetition of unfamiliar topics and language will be included where applicable.
+Extra care and diligence has been taken to ensure that all learners of different backgrounds are included and represented where appropriate at an age appropriate level.